awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 The secret can have other properties \(for example, properties used for rotation\), but it must at least have the username and password properties\.

-We recommended that you use a multi\-user rotation method, where you have two different usernames and passwords, and the rotation AWS Lambda \(Lambda\) function flips between them\.
+We recommended that you use a multi\-user rotation method, where you have two different usernames and passwords, and the rotation AWS Lambda function flips between them\.
 This method allows you to have multiple active accounts while eliminating the risk of locking out a user during rotation\.

 ## Using tokens in MOF files<a name="systems-manager-state-manager-using-mof-file-tokens"></a>

 Tokens give you the ability to modify resource property values *after* the MOF has been compiled\.
-This enables you to reuse common MOF files on multiple servers that require very similar configurations\.
+This allows you to reuse common MOF files on multiple servers that require similar configurations\.

 Token substitution only works for Resource Properties of type `String`\.
-However, if your resource has a nested CIM instance property, it will also resolve tokens from `String` properties in that CIM instance\.
+However, if your resource has a nested CIM instance property, it also resolves tokens from `String` properties in that CIM instance\.
 You can't use token substitution for numerals or arrays\.

 For example, consider a scenario where you're using the xComputerManagement resource and you want to rename the computer using DSC\.
 Normally you would need a dedicated MOF file for that machine\.
-However, with token support, you can create a single MOF file and apply it to all of your instances\.
+However, with token support, you can create a single MOF file and apply it to all your instances\.
 In the `ComputerName` property, instead of hardcoding the computer name into the MOF, you can use an Instance Tag type token\.
 The value is resolved during MOF parsing\.
 See the following example\.

 ```
 Configuration MyConfig